tum-ens/urbs/doc/implementdoc/sets.rst

             doc='Output commodities of processes with ramp-up-grad smaller than' 'timestep length and smaller equal than min-fraction and is a ' 'divisor of min-fraction')

+The second case is represented by the tuple set ``pro_rampup_not_divides_minfraction_output_tuples``, which covers the outputs of the processes for which the defined ramp up gradient and is smaller than the minimum load fraction and is not a divisor of it.
+It is defined by the following code fragment in AdvancedProcesses.py:

         m.pro_rampup_not_divides_minfraction_output_tuples = pyomo.Set(
             within=m.stf * m.sit * m.pro * m.com,
             initialize=[(stf, sit, pro, com)